mnevinTransunion/netclientapi/README.md

 // 4.
 You may now want to add a Customer to Case you have already added.
-//    First lets create the customer.
+//    First let's create the customer.
 Customer customer = new Customer()
 {
 	FirstName = "John",